ryandeussing/jimhopper/_the-brain/cycles.md

 ![](/uploads/versions/brain_cycles_revised2---x0-8-833-639-383-294x---.png)

 Of course, sometimes people can be fearful or anxious *and* depressed at the same time.
-And we may seek escape from other unwanted experiences too, for example feeling emotionally numbness or disconnected from other people and life.
+And we may seek to avoid and escape from other unwanted experiences too, for example feeling emotionally numb or disconnected from other people and life.

-The bottom line: So long as our seeking circuitry is suppressed or is focused almost entirely on escaping pain and suffering – rather than on seeking what is truly satisfying and fulfilling – we are caught in cycles of suffering.
+The bottom line: So long as our seeking circuitry is suppressed or is focused almost entirely on avoiding and escaping pain and suffering – rather than on seeking what is truly satisfying and fulfilling – we are caught in cycles of suffering.

 ## Cycles of Healing and Happiness